mbrycke/mbrycke.github.io/_posts/2024-05-30-cicd_with_gitlab.md

 CI/CD (Continuous Integration/Continuous Deployment) is a practice used to automate the integration of code changes and the deployment of code to production.
 In larger projects it is common to have separate CI and CD pipelines, since the deployment must be handled more cautiously.
 The CI pipeline is then used to build and test the code, while the CD pipeline is used to deploy the code to production.

 In this post we will use GitLab CI to illustrate how to set up a CI/CD pipeline.
-Actually we will set up two pipelines; one that triggers when code is merged and one that triggers on a schedule.
+Actually we illustrate how to set up two pipelines; one that triggers when code is merged and one that triggers on a schedule.

 We'll assume we already have a GitLab repository set up.